A monthly journal of daily weather reports, road reports, wildlife reports and tidbits for both photographers and Teton visitors!

 2013: Dec: | Nov: | Oct: | Sept: | Aug:

-- Bighorn Sheep (updated 1-18): 60-90 are wintering on Miller Butte in the National Elk Refuge.
-They are on the tail end of the rut, but you might still see some rut behavior.
+- Bighorn Sheep : 60-90 are wintering on Miller Butte in the National Elk Refuge.
 Best viewed between 10:00 am and 3:30 pm.
 For some reason, the Sheep have been staying high on the ridges instead of grazing near the roads.
-I’ve heard of wolves being seen on the refuge.
+I’ve heard of wolves being seen on the refuge, including parts of Miller Butte.

-- Pronghorns: A herd of about 25 hung around the valley longer than normal this year, but appear to have migrated out of the valley for the Winter.
+- Pronghorns: All of the area Pronghorns appear to have migrated out of the valley for the Winter.
+Most of them winter near Big Piney, WY.

 - Wolves: There are numerous packs of Wolves in GTNP, but I seldom see more than tracks.
 Generally, they are close behind the prey animals like elk and deer.
 I’ve heard numerous reports of them hanging around the edges of the National Elk Refuge and around the Kelly Warm Springs area.
 Coyotes are also in the same areas.

-- Mule Deer: Seen most often early in the morning around the small town of Kelly.
+- Mule Deer: Seen most often early in the morning around the small town of Kelly and along the butte running parallel to the National Elk Refuge.
 Be out early!

 - Bald Eagles & Golden Eagles: Seen on occasions all over the valley.

-- Ruff-legged Hawks: Common this year, seen on the fence posts along the Elk Refuge.
+- Ruff-legged Hawks: Common this year, seen on the fence posts along the Elk Refuge and along fence posts south of town.

 - River Otters have been sighted on occasions at Oxbow Bend.